Oat and Peanut Butter Cookies

 Oat and Peanut Butter Cookies, Eat Without Belly

-• Now add the whole oats or buckwheat flakes and mix well to get a well-combined and compact dough.
+• Now add the rolled oats or whole buckwheat flakes and mix very well so you have a well combined, compact dough.

 Oat and Peanut Butter Cookies, Eat Without Belly

-• At this point, you can either divide the dough into 9 equal portions and place them on parchment paper, flattening each cookie or spread the dough on parchment paper and use the spatula to divide it into 9 equal pieces as I do.
-I cut a silicone mat in the shape of the basket base.
+• At this point you can either divide the dough into 9 equal portions and place them on the parchment paper, flattening each cookie, or spread it on the parchment and divide it into 9 equal pieces with the spatula as I do.
+I cut a silicone mat to the shape of the basket base.

-Obviously, you can also divide it into fewer portions to make larger cookies or into more portions for smaller cookies.
-I sometimes divide it into 12 pieces, always with this system.
+Of course you can divide it into fewer portions for larger cookies or into more portions for smaller cookies.
+I sometimes divide it into 12 pieces using this method.

 Oat and Peanut Butter Cookies, Eat Without Belly

-• Place the parchment paper with the cookies inside the air fryer basket and cook them like this:
+• Place the parchment with the cookies inside the air fryer basket and cook as follows:

 – 10 minutes at 320°F

-– flip them and remove the parchment paper (just flip the parchment paper over in the basket, and they will easily come off).
+– flip them and remove the parchment (just flip the parchment itself in the basket and they will detach easily).

 – 7 minutes at 320°F